mvolkmann/blog/src/swift/swift-lang.md

 Swift 5.5 added support for the `async` and `await` keywords.
 This was announced at the WWDC 2021 event.
-It offers an alternative to passing escaping closures or the Combine framework and allows the compiler to provide more and better error messages than with those approaches.
+It offers an alternative to
+passing escaping closures (a.k.a. completion handlers) or using the Combine framework.
+Using async/await allows the compiler to provide more and better error messages than with other approaches.

 Functions that use the `await` keyword must include the `async` keyword after their parameter list.